 The first such model is the cutoff heuristic (CO) (Todd & Miller, 1999).
-CO is inspired by the optimal solution to a variety of optimal stopping problem, which is related to, but distinct from, the full information problem (Ferguson, 1986; Freeman, 1983).
+CO is inspired by the optimal solution to a variant of optimal stopping problem, which is related to, but distinct from, the full information problem (Ferguson, 1986; Freeman, 1983).
 This “secretary problem” obtains a relatively elegant optimal solution, if one makes several assumptions, which are not satisfied by our full information tasks.
-We nevertheless consider this model here.
+We nevertheless consider this model here with the aim of being exhaustive.
 Todd and Miller (1999) have proposed that people use heuristics, such that an easy-to-calculate solution that only approximates optimality would be psychologically plausible.
 CO learns its choice threshold from the earliest samples, prior to a cutoff sequence position, during which no choice is made (choice threshold is infinite).
 The optimal cutoff is 1/e ≈ 37% through the sequence.
 After the cutoff, the choice threshold becomes fixed at the best value observed so far.
 CO therefore modifies an optimal threshold computation (albeit for a slightly different problem) and parameterises this computation to introduce a hypothetical source of bias.
 We theorise that participants could oversample by employing a sub-optimally late cutoff.

-For the other models we compared, we also modified an optimal computation – this time, the full information problem’s ideal observer (Costa & Averbeck, 2015) -- and parameterised it to embody computational theories of oversampling.
+For the other models we compared, we also modified an optimal computation – this time, the full information problem’s ideal observer (Costa & Averbeck, 2015) - and parameterised it to embody computational theories of oversampling.
 The cost to sample model (CS) considers that sampling might be intrinsically rewarding.
-Indeed, the facial attractiveness task (Furl et al., 2019) resembles (seemingly addictive) dating apps like Tinder, in which users may enjoy accepting or rejecting sequences of face images.
+Indeed, the facial attractiveness task (Furl et al., 2019) resembles (seemingly addictive) dating apps like Tinder, where users may enjoy accepting or rejecting sequences of face images.
 The Costa and Averbeck (2015) version of the ideal observer weights the prospective reward value of future samples by a “cost to sample” value (See Methods), which we treated as a free parameter in the CS model, under the hypothesis that apparent bias may arise from a perceived intrinsic reward value of sampling.
 We also parameterised this ideal observer to develop the biased prior model (BP).
 Here, the free parameter is a constant added to the mean of the prior generating distribution.
 Positive values of this parameter would bias the model to have overly optimistic expectations about future option values.
 In the Supplementary Materials, we describe two more models, which were excluded from model comparison as their parameters recovered poorly.

 For all ten datasets, we fitted CO, CS and BP models and submitted them to formal model comparison.
 To anticipate our results: we replicated oversampling bias in all ten datasets.
 Participants’ sampling strategies across domains may be a mix of BP and CS strategies.
 These results offer a new computational theoretical framework for understanding choice, which may be relevant for predicting errors in real world sequential searches through images, such as in shopping contexts.